callendera/ucd_resume/README.md

 ## Tools/Technologies

-I used HTML and CSS languages, Font Awesome fonts and Icons, along with Bootstrap4.
+I used HTML, CSS, and Javascript languages, Font Awesome fonts and Icons, along with Bootstrap4.

 This mini-project is currently hosted on GitHub pages.